 The writers behind this newsletter.

 The 1,000 Hour Experiment: Doing Nothing Daily.
 I'm Will - a TV producer, journalist, phone addict and High Vis Idiot.
 Retraining my brain on the train to stop being Phone Dad.
-Neuroscience, ancient philosophy and what it takes to be present.
+Using neuroscience and ancient philosophy to learn how to be present

 You can find recent issues that have been published by Phone Free Will on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.